+Then you’re probably familiar with bitter orange peel extract.
 This substance can provide a slight energy boost, and is basically a less potent version of the now-banned fat burning substance ephedrine.

-Betaine shows a lot of promise when it comes to boosting athletic performance.
+Betaine shows A LOT of promise when it comes to boosting athletic performance.

 It’s pretty hard to find a pre workout that doesn’t contain this ingredient.